 108 W. 8th Street,

-No one has favorited this theater yet
+1 person favorited this theater

-Built prior to 1915, it was located downtown at 108 West 8th Street, two blocks west of the Dickinson Theatre, a block south of the Jayhawk Theatre, and three to four blocks south of the Grand Theatre.
+Built prior to 1915, it was located downtown at 108 W. 8th Street, two blocks west of the Dickinson Theatre, a block south of the Jayhawk Theatre, and three to four blocks south of the Grand Theatre.
 It originally seated 1,700, and functioned as movies and vaudeville.
 It was renovated in 1948.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.